 - 1. We attend the Central BOP & Te Puke District Cycleway Walkway strategy meetings to keep updated with regional plans and funding ideas - 2.
-We have some interim solutions in place to make parts of the trail more accessible (a set of stairs with a bike gutter to the stop bank, cleared the gorse and pampus on the stop bank thru an Environmental Programme with BOPRC, ready to begin erosion control works in section 1 of trail) - 3.
-Have community support to continue with planning and action!
+Some interim solutions to make parts of the trail more accessible have been actioned: - PRRA built a set of stairs with a bike gutter to the stop bank - PRRA ompleted erosion control works in section 1 of trail with support of BOPRC, Pukehina Surf Rescue and a number of great locals! - MOWS (Maketu Ongatoro Wetland Society) cleared the gorse and pampus along the stop bank, through an Environmental Programme with BOPRC. - 3.
+We have secured \$50k from WBOPDC to assist with boardwalk. - 4.
+Have a lot of community support to continue with planning and action people are keen for an alternative walking/cycling track in our area!

-The Trail 🙂
+The Trail

-Section 1: Ororoa Reserve to 604 Pukehina Parade
+Section 1:Ororoa Reserve to 604 Pukehina Parade